MustaphaMiah/Revision-/NOTES.md

 ourSum = sum(5, 12);

 will call sum function, which returns a value of 17 and assigns it to ourSum variable.

+#### Stand in Line
+In Computer Science a queue is an abstract Data Structure where items are kept in order.
+New items can be added at the back of the queue and old items are taken off from the front of the queue.

+Write a function nextInLine which takes an array (arr) and a number (item) as arguments.

+Add the number to the end of the array, then remove the first element of the array.

+The nextInLine function should then return the element that was removed.